-To achieve the best cornering performance, we need to extract every last bit of grip from the tires, and to do that we need to keep it in good contact with the road.
-Good contact means that the tread is kept flat, and held firmly against the ground.
+To achieve the best cornering performance, we need to extract every last bit of grip from the tires, and to do that we need to keep them in good contact with the road.
+Good contact means that the tread is kept flat and sharp forces are minimized.
 The strut, spring, suspension geometry, and alignment are responsible for making this happen.
-The strut/shock/damper is there to control the chassis, unsprung weight, and to keep the tire on ground.
+The strut/shock/damper is there to control the chassis, unsprung weight, and to keep the tire on the ground.
 If you’ve ever seen a car driving down the road and it looked like the tire was being bounced like a basketball, it’s because the shock is blown, and is doing nothing to damp the motion of the suspension.
 You can probably tell this isn’t good for grip, and that having a good damper is very important for both ride and handling.
 But I’m not here to talk about shocks and damping today, so I’ll move on.

 Not only does the tire need to stay firmly pressed against the ground, the tread needs to stay flat on the ground.
 When a car goes around a corner, it leans, the outside suspension compresses, and the tire flexes and rolls over.
 If you try to do any hard cornering in an average car, most of the work will actually be done by the outside edge of the tire, which is not good for grip.
-To compensate, we put on stiffer springs, stiffer swaybars, and change the alignment so the tires are angled in at the top to begin with.
-This way the tread ends up flat on the ground while cornering.
-Working against all this are the soft, stock suspension bushings.
+To improve on this, we put on stiffer springs, stiffer swaybars, and change the alignment so the car will roll less and the tires are angled in at the top to begin with.
+This way the tread ends up flatter on the ground while cornering.
+However, there is one more component- the soft, stock suspension bushings.
 Under hard cornering the suspension sees a few thousand pounds worth of loading, so anything not solid- strut tops, tires, and suspension bushings- deflects by a significant amount.
 This means that perfectly dialed in alignment and corner balancing goes right out the window when it’s needed most.

 So then, what do you do?
 Well, if you’re a serious racer, you replace everything with a solid metal spherical bearing.
-Doing this means the tire transfers every single bit of cornering force right to the damper, spring, and chassis.
-Just in itself that will improve grip and response by and letting the shock do it’s job of controlling the chassis and unsprung weight.
-The downside of this is noise, harshness, and increased maintenance. plus the costs can easily run over a thousand dollars, especially when custom bearing carriers and spacers need to be machined.
+Doing this means the tire transfers every single bit of cornering force right to the damper, spring, and chassis, and there is almost no deflection/compliance in the links and bushings themselves.
+Just in itself that will improve grip and response by and letting the shock do it’s job of controlling the chassis and unsprung weight, and keeping the tires pointed where we want.
+Additionally, any resistance provided by a rubber bushing to suspension movement (many will flex in order to allow arms to move) is pretty much eliminated.
+The downside of spherical bearings is noise, harshness, and increased maintenance.
+A quality bearing with a dust boot tends to hold up pretty well, but many bearings will start to knock and clunk after a pretty short period of time..And good bearings aren’t cheap- the costs can easily run into the thousands dollars, especially when custom bearing carriers and spacers need to be machined.